GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 description: How to share ownership of your Chrome Web Store items with other developers.
 ---

-You can share ownership of your items in Google Chrome Web Store with other developers by setting up group publishing.

-This guide tells you how to set up group publishing.
+You can share ownership of your items in Google Chrome Web Store with other developers by setting up *group publishing*.
+This guide tells you how to set up and use a group publisher.

 ## About group publishers

 Use a group publisher to establish an entity that owns Chrome Web Store items, so that publishing isn't tied to any individual developer.
 Consider how this differs from the more basic individual publisher role.

 **Individual publisher** When an individual developer acts as a publisher of an item, only that developer can upload and publish updates to the item.
 The following diagram describes this scenario:

-{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/VCMoTUiD0xFT5pZVj3kO.svg", alt="ALT_TEXT_HERE", width="800", height="145" %}
+{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/VCMoTUiD0xFT5pZVj3kO.svg", alt="Diagram of individual
+publishing process", width="800", height="145" %}

 **Group publisher** By setting up a *group publisher*, a Google Group associates a number of individuals developers into a composite entity.
 Any Chrome Web Store developer who belongs to the group can publish updates to the item, as depicted in the following diagram:

-{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/pgzFlq6rxiKFQ5NjYlBi.svg", alt="ALT_TEXT_HERE", width="800", height="395" %}
+{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/pgzFlq6rxiKFQ5NjYlBi.svg", alt="Diagram of group
+publishing process", width="800", height="395" %}

 Group publishers provide a number of benefits for organizations and development teams: